 Nowadays you can get everything on Amazon, but it initially started as an MVP, only selling one type of product.

 Jeff Bezos wanted to create an eCommerce store but wasn’t sure which product to focus on.
 He carried out research and decided that books would be the most marketable product, given the considerable number of different types of books that could be sold.

 He then launched Amazon as an online bookstore, acting as a middleman between the buyer and the book distributors.
 Over time, the business grew and grew, to the point where it is now one of the largest retailers in the whole world.

 Looking for lots of different examples of a minimum viable product?
 Take Kickstarter.
 Lots of entrepreneurs and startups use Kickstarter to see if there is interest in their products.

 How do entrepreneurs do this?
 By offering people the chance to purchase an MVP at a low price.
 They can then take people’s feedback and thoughts on the product and if positive, they can roll the product out to a larger audience!

 You may not have heard of Phoenix.
 That’s okay, as it is an example of a business that could have used an MVP.

 Phoenix was created as a way that users could send a message to loved ones after they had died.
 Customers could set up a message and regularly check in to say that they were alive.
-If they didn’t check in after a certain period of time, then Phoenix would assume they had passed away.
+If they didn’t check in after a certain period, then Phoenix would assume they had passed away.
 They would then send out the message on the customer’s behalf.

 Unfortunately, the startup failed.
 Why was this the case?
 Phoenix had gone all-in on the website without creating an MVP.
 If they had, they would have found that there was no interest in the service.
 Younger people were not thinking about dying, and older people weren’t interested in the technology that was being used.